Create exciting learning environments with our hands-on Primary PGCE with QTS.

-You will gain Qualified Teacher Status (QTS) and 60 master’s degree credits through school placements.
+You will gain Qualified Teacher Status (QTS).
 QTS is required to teach in all state-maintained schools in England.
 Your PGCE also qualifies you to teach abroad.

 We offer a specialist pathway in PE.
 This route suits teacher trainees seeking a deeper comprehension of teaching within primary PE.

 If you intend to teach in Roman Catholic and other Christian schools, you can complete our Catholic Certificate in Religious Studies (CCRS).
 This is a requirement for those seeking a leadership position in Catholic schools.

 You will learn from creative, reflective and dynamic practitioners.
 Our student, Elisha, tells us their lecturers were “always there to help with personal progress and learning”.

 You can complete our Primary PGCE on a part-time or full-time basis.
 St Mary’s is one of the only universities to offer this course part-time, allowing you a unique opportunity to study around your commitments.

 You can also study in North Wales.
 We’re partnered with Wrexham Glyndŵr, who offer teaching experiences in both English and Welsh schools.

 Subject Lead - PGCE Primary